-The letters contained language that Curtis had often used on his Facebook page, including the line, "I am KC and I approve this message."
-The letters also contained the phrase "Missing Pieces," the same title as an unpublished book Curtis wrote about his belief that there's a black market for body parts in the United States.
+The ricin-tainted letters contained statements that Curtis had often used on his Facebook page, including the line, “I am KC and I approve this message.”
+The letters also contained the phrase “Missing Pieces,” the same title as an unpublished book Curtis wrote about his belief that there’s a black market for body parts in the United States.

-Holland, a Lee County Justice Court judge, was the only intended recipient to receive a letter.
+Judge Sadie Holland was the only intended recipient to receive a letter.
 The others were intercepted before reaching Obama or Wicker.

-After his arrest, Curtis said he was framed and pointed investigators to Dutschke, who he had feuded with him over the years.
+After his arrest, Curtis said he was framed and pointed investigators to Dutschke, who he had feuded with over the years.